canjs/canjs/docs/can-guides/introduction/technical.md

 `fullName` recomputes, then the DOM automatically changes to reflect the new value.

 Observables express complex relationships between data, without regard to its display.
 Views express properties from the observables, without regard to how the properties are computed.
 The app then comes alive with rich functionality.

+DIAGRAM - circular arrows pointing back to each layer

 ### Expressive property definition syntax